 And a new generation of battery-car owners won’t have to worry about running out of juice.
 Their smart city infrastructure will tell them where to charge up, while billing their credit card automatically.

-“There are two key components to a smart city,” says Jessica Robinson, the Director of City Solutions for Ford Motor Co., “smart vehicles and a connected world.
+“There are two key components to a smart city, smart vehicles and a connected world.
 A smart city brings vehicles together with a connected infrastructure…to provide everyone with greater access to information.”